GraalVM NativeImage Reverse Reconstruction

 return

-Let's take a look at the loop's exit condition again.
+Let's take a look at the exit condition of the loop again.

 if(sp_0x44<=rcx)